 I’m so very tired of all the complaining and whining about how bad the Mets are.
 The Mets aren’t really that bad and unless some crazy stupid series of unfortunate events take hold, things should get better.

 We could be hit by a massive wayward asteroid.
-NASA didn’t even see the one that scared the heck out those Siberians so not a whole lot of faith there — the cosmos kind of snuck that one by them.
+NASA didn’t even see the one that scared the heck out of Siberia so not a whole lot of faith there — the cosmos kind of snuck that one by us.
 We could have a zombie apocalypse.
 That would be bad — though less bad for some.
 I know I’d be ready – even my kids agree I was made for that sort of thing.
 My compulsive tendency to hide weapons in convenient places (a trick I learned on my long walks to I.S.
 61) and my agility putting a choke-hold on the dog speak for themselves.

-The world could end with another ice age, you could be trampled walking out of Zabar’s staring at your new garlic press by a stampeding herd of Mastodons or you could be flattened crossing the street by a rogue high speed glacier.
+The world could end with another ice age, you could be trampled walking out of Zabar’s staring at your new garlic press by a stampeding herd of Mastodons or you could be flattened crossing the street by a rogue high-speed glacier.
 Or, like those slower than lava Pompeii people, you could end up covered in ash and molten rock, frozen forever in your last act – just as you were about to take a bite of your toaster strudel or obsessing about your fantasy baseball draft order.

 Jeez, you’d think we could find other things than the quality of Met outfielders to complain about.
 Now we’ve got this Higgs Boson particle.
 Bunch of eggheads at the “Fermi National Accelerator Laboratory” in “Geneva” crashed some stuff together at high speeds and decided our universe is fundamentally unstable and therefore vulnerable to being wiped out by a more stable better looking universe with great hair.
 My thinking was, you’ve GOT to be kidding me?
 I just scheduled a teeth cleaning!
 Unstable universe?